hydrosolutions/SAPPHIRE_Forecast_Tools/doc/deployment.md

 </details>

 ## Deployment of demo version
 The demo version comes with public example data as well as with the configuration files that are set up to work with the example data.
-The demo version can be deployed by pulling and running each docker container separately.
+The demo version is a good starting point to get to know the forecast tools and to test the basic functionality of the tools.
+Mind you that only linear regression models are  available

+The sections below describe the steps that are required to deploy the forecast tools on a host machine (tested on ubuntu server).
+If you want to test the tools with the demo data, you don't need to adapt the files in the apps/config folder and skip the .env chapter below.

 TODO: Detailed instructions